hydrogen-dev/SDK/molecule/javascript/docs/MoleculeApi.md

   'size': 25, // Number | The number or records to be included per page.
 The default is 25.
 There is no max value.
   'orderBy': "update_date", // String | The field in the response body to order the list by.
 Default is update_date.
   'ascending': false, // Boolean | If true, order the results in ascending order.
 For an alphabetical result this would be A-Z. If false, order the results in descending order.
 For an alphabetical result this would be Z-A. Default is false which would order by descending.
-  'getLatest': true, // Boolean | Retrieves the latest entry 'symbol': "symbol_example" // String |
+  'getLatest': true // Boolean | Retrieves the latest entry 'symbol': "symbol_example" // String |
 };